The RF RCtools module enables easy visualization/manipulation of RC files..

 This tool is particularly useful when the same sample is sequenced more than one time to increase its coverage.
-Now, instead of merging the BAM files and re-calling the rf-count on the whole dataset (that is very time-consuming), each sample can be processed independently and simply merged to the RC file from the previous analysis.
+Now, instead of merging the BAM files and re-calling the rf-count on the whole dataset (which is very time-consuming), each sample can be processed independently and simply merged to the RC file from the previous analysis.

 Usage